zed/imunify360-doc/docs/faq_and_known_issues/README.md

 Unfortunately, Imunify360 does not have such ability.

-### 18. What ports are used by Webshield?
+### 18. What ports are used by WebShield?

-The following ports are reserved - 52223,52224,52227-52235
+The following ports are reserved:

+* 52223
+* 52224
+* 52227-52235

-An additional information you can find in the following config files
+You can find additional information in the following config files:

 <div class="notranslate">